 The conclusion of this study is the comparison of financial ratios at BRI in the form of ROA and LDR before and after the Covid-19 pandemic shows that it tends to have significantly different values, while NPL values are not significantly different.
 In general there are significant differences in the performance of the largest banks in Indonesia before and after the Covid-19 pandemic.
 There are a number of suggestions that can be given by researchers to BRI and similar subsequent research.
 The need for increased selection and intensive analysis in lending by banks so as to reduce credit risk and increase income on credit interest.
-In addition, investment maximization and the use of operational costs are expected to be efficient, so that banking financial performance will remain optimal without being affected by the occurrence of the Covid-19 pandemic.
-As for further research, because this research only using BRI during the period 2019-2020 with three variables of the study, expected in ap right to do research on the banking sector as a whole with a longer period spans and using variables for more research, so as to improve the quality of research results.
+In addition, investment maximization and the use of operational costs are expected to be expected to be efficient, so that banking financial performance will remain optimal without being affected by the occurrence of the Covid-19 pandemic.
+As for further research, because this research only using BRI during the period 2019-2020 with three variables of the study, expected in ap right to do research, so as to improve the quality of research results.